-In 2002, Western celebrated its 25th Anniversary.
-Western documented its first quarter of a century in "Serving the West: Western Area Power Administration's First 25 Years as a Power Marketing Agency," a book commemorating Western's founding and development into a priemer power marketing agency.
+In 2002, WAPA celebrated its 25th Anniversary.
+WAPA documented its first quarter of a century in "Serving the West: Western Area Power Administration's First 25 Years as a Power Marketing Agency," a book commemorating WAPA's founding and development into a premier power marketing agency.
 Take a journey with us back to the beginning:

 Hydro: A solution to the 1970's energy crisis